Yogesh-1910/Financer/README.md

 2.  **Navigate to the backend directory:**
     ```bash
-    cd finance-manager-backend/llm # Adjust path as per your structure
+    cd finance-manager-backend # Adjust path as per your structure
     ```

 3.  **Create and activate a Python virtual environment:**